mwolfram/CarND-MPC-Project-mwolfram/README.md

 ### Starting the controller

-The controller needs a file called ```config.cfg``` which contains all parameters for the optimizer.
+The controller can load a file called ```config.cfg``` which contains all parameters for the optimizer.
 The file is located in the working directory (in this case the project directory).
-Apart from that, the controller is built and started just like it's described in the assignment.
+This feature can be activated on lines 125 and 139-152 in main.cpp.

+However, for the submission, it is not active and thus the config-file is not necessary.

 ### Preprocessing of Waypoints